██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Dragon's Egg Nebula

-DIST: 4,200 LYCONST: NORMAYEAR: 2025PALETTE: SHO
+DIST: 4,200 LYCONST: NORMAYEAR: 2025PALETTE: HOO

 NGC 6164-6165, the Dragon's Egg Nebula, is approximately 4,200 light-years away in the constellation Norma.
-Unlike a true planetary nebula, it is a bipolar emission nebula created by HD 148937 — an Of?p magnetic O-type star, one of only a handful of such stars known in the entire Milky Way.
+Unlike a true planetary nebula, it is a bipolar emission nebula created by HD 148937 — a magnetic O-type star, one of only a handful of such stars known in the entire Milky Way.
 The powerful magnetic field of HD 148937 channels the stellar wind into two opposing lobes of ejected material, creating the symmetric bipolar egg structure visible here.
 The glowing oval shell is material shed over the past 7,000 years or so.

 Recent studies suggest HD 148937 may have undergone a stellar merger event — the magnetic field and bipolar nebula structure may both be remnants of a violent collision between two massive stars in the system's past.
 The Dragon's Egg may, in the most literal sense, be a stellar crime scene, its strange symmetry and unusual magnetism the fingerprints of a cosmic collision.
 My inspired framing sets this delicate nebula within its spectacular context: the vast red hydrogen-alpha emission from Norma's surrounding star-forming complex.

 The Dragon's Egg floats against this fiery backdrop like a luminous jewel — the teal glow of its oxygen-III-rich shell contrasting dramatically against the background red.
 The surrounding field reveals dust lanes, filaments, and diffuse nebulosity that would be a photographic target in their own right.
-A scientifically fascinating object rendered with outstanding technical skill.

 Horsehead and Flame Nebulae